linker3000/MeshBop/README.md

 + Severe weather warnings.
 + A help page.
 + An app info page.
++ Send an email to the node admin using @ID (eg: @l3k) anywhere in a message.
+(Beta 0.05 onwards).

 Setting up a messaging system requires a Meshtastic node device to which there’s access to the serial (async) Tx and Rx pins, and a compute device with a serial port  (UART) that can run Linux and Node-RED.

 **Important: Meshtastic firmware (currently) sends and receives TEXTMSG messages to / from the first (primary) Meshtastic channel, so if you want to use this application in a private group, that group MUST be set as the FIRST channel on the Meshtastic node hooked up for messaging.
 Further notes below.**

 The hardware used to develop this app comprises a Seeed studios XIAO ESP32 + SX1262 Meshtastic kit and a Raspberry Pi Zero 2W.
 It’s an easy build because there is a script for the Pi that sets up most of Node-RED.
 This documentation is based on that hardware.
-Note that the board in the picture below is used for development and Meshtastic testing; it includes GPS, sensors and a display – it’s much more complex than just what’s needed for this project, so don’t let it put you off!
+Note that the board in the picture below is used for other development and Meshtastic testing; it includes GPS, sensors and a display – it’s much more complex than just what’s needed for this project, so don’t let it put you off!

 <div align="center">
 <img src="images/devboard-sm.jpg" alt="Devboard" width="640">